Clarkson, Philippines lose in Asian Games quarterfinals | WHIZ News

-JAKARTA, Indonesia (AP) — Jordan Clarkson will report back for duty to the Cleveland Cavaliers without a medal from the Asian Games in basketball.
+JAKARTA, Indonesia (AP) — Jordan Clarkson will report back for duty to the Cleveland Cavaliers without a medal from the Asian Games.

 The Cavs guard led the Philippines with 25 points in the 91-82 loss Monday to the defending champion South Koreans.